epsil/gll/README.md

 (struct failure (tail) #:transparent)
 ```

-This defines `success` and `fail` as constructor functions for parse results.
+This Racket code defines `success` and `fail` as constructor functions for parse results.
 For example, we can create a successful result with the expression `(success tree tail)`, and a failure with `(failure tail)`.
 We can also *pattern match* against these expressions, which will be demonstrated later.
-(If we didn't have pattern matching, then we would need to check for a successful result with the function `success?` and extract its parts with the functions `success-tree` and `success-tail`, which are generated automatically.)
 The `#:transparent` option makes the values printable.

 Now we can define two trivial parsers: one which accepts any input, and one which accepts no input.
 The first is often known as the "empty parser", "epsilon" or "return".
 It can be used to define optional parsings.